Friend remembers Hilliard man killed Saturday in Dallas air show crash - NewsBreak

 COLUMBUS, Ohio (WCMH) – Interstate 270 northbound near the Tuttle Crossing exit was closed for about a half-hour Thursday morning because of a car fire.
 Hilliard police reported that I-270 North shut down after a car caught fire before 11 a.m.
 Some lanes were reopened as of 11:15 a.m.
 The car was on the left […]

-'One of the world’s greatest aviators': Community remembers Hilliard man killed in Dallas air show crash
+Circleville – Around 12:30 pm Circleville Police department was called to the scene of a body found by Ted Lewis park in Circleville.
+The body was found in the area of Highland Ave and Recreation drive by the train tracks.
+We are on scene, and police say that a...

-COLUMBUS, Ohio — David Holden, co-owner of SkyVista Aviation in Marysville says he worked alongside Curt Rowe for over 10 years, and said the entire aviation industry has heavy hearts over the news of Rowe’s passing.
-“Curt will be sorely missed here in Ohio both with the Civil...
+Columbus area man among 6 people killed in Dallas air show crash

 Pipe beating blinds Columbus man in dispute with ex-fugitive, police say